Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/are_inhouse_llms_cheaper_than_api.md

 <!-- Here, \( k_1 \) is a constant that represents the latency incurred per output token. -->
 This linear relationship is intuitive because generating each additional token requires a consistent amount of computation, leading to a proportional increase in total latency.

+{{< notice info >}}
-**Note**: We also observe that the slope by which the latency increases with the output tokens is also increseasing with increase in number of input tokens.
+We also observe that the slope itself of the linearity between latency and output tokens  is also increasing with increase in number of input tokens.
+This leads us to the next dependancy.
+{{< /notice >}}

 #### 2. Linear Dependence on Input Tokens